epinio/docs/src/explanations/advanced.md

 Depending on the use case all 3 options may be valid:

 - Option #1 can be selected when the user is installing Epinio with a custom tls-issuer.
-The user controls the CA and can make sure that CA is trusted by the cluster before even installing Epinio.
+The user controls the CA and can make sure that this CA is trusted by the cluster before even installing Epinio.
   In this case, since the user knows that Kubernetes will trust the registry's certificate, the `--force-kube-internal-registry-tls` flag should be used on `epinio install`.
 - Option #2 is valid when the tls-issuer used is one that uses a well known CA (e.g. `letsencrypt-production`).
-The flag `--force-kube-internal-registry-tls` should be used in case too.
+The flag `--force-kube-internal-registry-tls` should be used in that case as well.
-- Option #3 is ok if the user has a local cluster, doing development or just preparing a demo.
+- Option #3 is ok if the user works with a local cluster, doing development or just preparing a demo.
 In this case, to keep things simple and save the user from having to configure Kubernetes to trust a CA, Epinio let's Kubernetes access the registry without TLS.
-This is happening by exposing the Registry as a NodePort service and letting Kubernetes access it on localhost.
+This is done by exposing the Registry as a NodePort service and letting Kubernetes access it on localhost.
 User shouldn't specify the `--force-kube-internal-registry-tls` flag in this case (default is "false").
-Even in this case, Tekton still access the registry over TLS.
+Even in this case, Tekton still accesses the registry over TLS.

 Epinio also allows the use of an external registry.
-Read the docs on how you you can set it up: [Setup external registry](../howtos/setup-external-registry.md).
+The [instructions](../howtos/setup-external-registry.md) on how such can be set up are in a [separate document](../howtos/setup-external-registry.md).

 ### Tekton